yvelikova/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_config_secconfig.md

 API Gateway offers the ability to offload domain and transaction logs to a remote audit server periodically.

 For more information, see [Offload audit log files to an external audit server](/docs/apigtw_admin/logging/#offload-audit-log-files-to-an-external-audit-server).

+## API Gateway redaction

+API Gateway enables you to remove sensitive content from messages monitored in the API Gateway Manager web console and traffic monitoring database.
+You can redact sensitive content message content types such as HTTP headers, JSON, XML, HTML form, and plain text.
+For details, see [Hide sensitive data](/docs/apigtw_security/admin_redactors/).